About the author ⁄ CTBA

 CHRB Meeting Advisory

-From CHRB SACRAMENTO, Calif.
-(Apr.
-16, 2020) — The California Horse Racing Board will conduct a teleconference meeting on Wednesday, April 22, beginning at 9:30 a.m.
+SACRAMENTO, Calif.
+(Sept.
+17, 2020) — The California Horse Racing Board will conduct a teleconference meeting on Thursday, September 24, beginning at 9:30 a.m.
 Consistent with Governor Gavin Newsom’s Executive Order N-29-20, the meeting will be teleconference only and no physical location will be provided.
-The public is encouraged to participate in either of two ways: The webcast audio link on the CHRB website will continue to provide a way for the public to listen to the meeting.
-Furthermore, those wishing to speak during the meeting may dial 888-392-4564 and enter 6896291# when prompted.
-The operator will provide instructions to those wishing to speak on any agenda item.
-Those providing public comment on individual agenda items will be limited to two minutes.
-Note that for agenda item #12, Public Comment, no further comments will be permitted after 30 minutes.
-The agenda and package of materials for this teleconference meeting are available on the CHRB website.
-In compliance with authorities in Alameda, Los Angeles, and Sacramento Counties, all racing... ...
+The public may participate in either of two ways.
+The webcast audio link on the CHRB website will continue to provide a way for the public to listen to this meeting.
+Those wishing to speak during the meeting may dial 888-392-4564 and enter 6896291# to join the teleconference.
+To speak on any item, press *1 to enter the speakers’ queue.
+Those providing unsolicited public comment on individual agenda items will be limited to two minutes.
+Comments must relate specifically to the agenda items.
+Note that for agenda item #16, Public Comment, no further comments will be permitted after 30 minutes.
+The agenda and package of materials are available on the CHRB website. ...

 Read More →